StoneLang/Stone/README.md

-# stone
-The stone programming language
+# The Stone Programming Language